-We have also shown that SE484 leads to in vitro inhibition of known virulent strains USA300, which is resistant to methicillin, and MSSA, which is sensitive to methicillin.
-The following data shows that ATR-04 reduces the ability of the pathogenic S. aureus bacterial species to grow and instigate infections that are seen in patients with EGFRi rash.
+We have also shown that ATR-04 leads to in vitro inhibition of known virulent strains USA300, which is resistant to methicillin, and MSSA, which is sensitive to methicillin.

-Figure X. Epidermin-expressing SE484 kills S. aureus with similar activity as mupirocin on in vitro agar plates.
+Figure X. Epidermin-expressing SE484 kills S. aureus as well as mupirocin on in vitro agar plates.

 We are proposing an initial study of SE484 in the ATR-04 formulation in patients.
-It is contemplated to be a Phase 1b multi-center, randomized, double-blind, single- dose, placebo-controlled trial in patients with colorectal or head and neck cancer who are initiating EGFRi monoclonal antibody therapies.
+It is contemplated to be a Phase 1b/2a multi-center, randomized, double-blind, single- dose, placebo-controlled trial in patients with colorectal or head and neck cancer who are initiating EGFRi monoclonal antibody therapies.
 The primary endpoint is safety and secondary endpoints will include efficacy and Quality of Life, or QoL We are planning to submit an IND by the end of 2023.
-Subject to FDA approval of our IND, we expect to commence our Phase 1b clinical trial in the first-half of 2024 with initial results expected in late 2024.
+Subject to FDA approval of our IND, we expect to commence our Phase 1/2 clinical trial in the first-half of 2024 with initial results expected in late 2024.